 ‘Monarch’ by Shari Jo LeKane-Yentumi The Society February 20, 2015 Beauty, Poetry 4 Comments They gathered softly in a field for many miles around to taste in haste the flowers before showers tumbled down upon the clover blooms, the goldenrod, thistles and grasses; never in one place too long as hungry blackbird passes.
 An undulating wave of black and orange fills the skies.
 Silent as a fairy, painted masterpiece that flies on wings so paper thin, who could begin to realize the journey and the magnitude for creatures of their size.
 Locations to migrate are as innate as procreation.
 From Canada to Mexico and through our very nation, the Monarch is a royal, truly loyal to its subjects in all of North America; to this, no one objects.
 So, when I see the King float on his wings alone and stray, just nosing in my garden on a lazy summer day, I know he’s on hiatus as a weary renegade, for somewhere on their journey flies the whole Monarch Brigade.
 Shari Jo LeKane-Yentumi lives in St. Louis, Missouri, where she writes poetry, prose and articles; specializes in literary criticism and non-profit matters.
 She has a B.A. in English, Spanish, and an M.A. in Spanish from Saint Louis University in Madrid and St. Louis.
 Since brain surgery, she volunteer teaches creative writing in a maximum security jail and works for civil rights attorneys.
 She completed a novel in verse, Poem to Follow, and is featured in several poetry anthologies, including the Missouri VSA 2013 Anthology, Turning the Clocks Forward Again; Poetica Victorian; Red Dashboard Disorder Anthology: Mental Illness and Its Effects; The Muse India/Createspace Anthology Of Present Day Best Poems; Bordertown Press Poetry of People on the Move; and Literature Today International Journal of Contemporary Literature.
 Shari’s poetry has appeared in several literary magazines in the U.S., Canada, England, India, Ireland and Spain.
 Featured Image: “Monarch Butterfly” by Chistina Rollo.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Reid McGrath February 20, 2015 Real nice Shari: You got me thinking about the blue (and for that matter yellow and green and purple) butterfly time with this poem.
 It was purportedly around negative twenty-five degrees Fahrenheit last night here in the Hudson Valley with the wind-chill, so this poem is either really cruel or a really sweet reminder of the sunny season which—eventually and hopefully—follows.
 I especially like the last stanza; and the image of the butterfly “nosing” or of being nosy in your garden; and of him being a “weary renegade” detached from the larger “Monarch Brigade.”
 Reply Shari Jo LeKane-Yentumi February 21, 2015 Thank you, Reid.
 We need a bit of sunshine right about now.
 Reply Janet Morey February 20, 2015 What a compelling, beautiful poem to the amazing monarch butterfly!
 I loved every single line, Shari.
 When our children were small, we brought in a chrysalis and witnessed the process until “our” monarch emerged and fluttered away.
 I have had such a wonderment ever since regarding this amazing creature.
 You have captured it and its journey so perfectly.
 Thank you, thank you for sharing.
 Reply Shari Jo LeKane-Yentumi February 21, 2015 Thank you, Janet.
 You are such an inspiration!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.